Sorry, this program is not available for local students.

 If you hold a different visa type, you may be eligible.
 Please contact us for more information.

-The Master of Supply Chain and Logistics Management is available on-campus in Melbourne and online.
+The Master of Commerce is available on-campus in Melbourne and online.

 Note: 100% online programs do not provide access to Australian student visas.

 - 2 years accelerated part-time (with advanced standing)

 - 1.5 years full-time or part-time equivalent (with advanced standing)